bohlourenco/AMISecOnto/README.md

 ## SHACL Shapes

-SHACL Shapes in AMISSecOnto are used to validate the structure and quality of data in the knowledge graph.
+SHACL Shapes in AMISecOnto are used to validate the structure and quality of data in the knowledge graph.
 They enforce constraints on entities like events, vulnerabilities, and assets, ensuring consistency and reliability for querying and analysis.

 ```turtle
 @prefix sh: <http://www.w3.org/ns/shacl#> .